parsiya/parsiya.net/content/page/CheatSheet.markdown

 Because this keeps happening to me.

 1. Reset the head in local repo N commits back. - `git reset HEAD~N`\\
    Where N is the number of commits that you want to revert.

 2. Make changes and stage them - `git add`

 3. Commit the changes - `git commit`

 4. Force push the local repo to remote - `git push -f`\\
-Note this will force the update and erase the commit history online.
-If not one else is using the repo in between it's ok.
+   Note: This will force the update and erase the commit history online.
+I only do it for my solo repositories.

 ### Sync a Fork with the Original Repository
-Let's say you have forked a repository.
-Now, you want to sync the changes.
+You have forked a repository a while ago.
+You want to sync the new changes.

 1. Add the original repository as `upstream`.
     1. `git remote add upstream git@github.com:original-user/original-repo.git`
     2. `git remote add upstream https://github.com/original-user/original-repo/`
     3. Check with `git remote -v1`
 2. `git fetch upstream`
-3. Now, to merge the `upstream/main` branch into the local `main` branch:
+3. Merge the `upstream/main` branch into the local `main` branch:
     1. `git merge upstream/main`

-* Source: Github documentation.
+* Source: GitHub documentation.
     * [Configuring a remote for a fork][config-remote]
     * [Syncing a fork][sync-fork]